arvindri2005/Company-Leetcode-Explorer/README.md

     -   **Problem Bookmarking**: Save problems for later review.
     -   **Progress Tracking**: Mark problems as "Solved," "Attempted," or "To-Do."
 -   **AI-Powered Interview Preparation Tools (via Genkit & Google Gemini)**:
-    -   **Mock Interviews**: Engage in an interactive mock coding interview with an AI interviewer that provides guidance, feedback on your approach, and suggests follow-up questions.
-Supports text and voice input/output.

     -   **Similar Problem Suggestions**: For any given problem, get AI suggestions for conceptually similar LeetCode problems.
     -   **Problem Insights Generation**: AI provides key concepts, common data structures/algorithms, and a high-level hint for a selected problem.
     -   **Company-Specific Flashcard Generation**: AI creates study flashcards based on concepts found in problems frequently asked by a specific company.